FaizulOsman/programming_guru-client-repo/README.md

-# QuizQueen Starter Repository
+# Programming Guru Starter Repository

-# Project Nmae: Programming Guru
+# Project Name: Programming Guru

 A best platform for making yourself perfect on your chosen topic in programming.